natescode/silicon/docs/README.md

 - Operator overloading
 - Functionally Pure
 - Borrower Checker / compile-type memory safety\*\*

 ## SI puts the SI in Simple.

 - no unary operators
+- no operator precedence
 - no operator overloading
 - no inheritance
 - no function / method overloading
-- no modifier keywords (just annotations)
+- no modifiers (just annotations)
-- few keywords that are prepended with `@`
 - no garbage collector: reference counting / borrower checker (optional)
 - ONE looping construct `@loop` (for, while and do/while)
 - ONE condition construct `@when` (if and switch/case)